AndrewK124/COVID-visualization/README.md

 Result-set:
 ![image](https://github.com/user-attachments/assets/4b8fccfa-20cc-413f-83df-fbb623febf6c)
 ---
-Query #3: This was crafted to answer: "Which continents achieved the fastest vaccination rollout relative to their peak daily new cases?"
+Query #3 Purpose: This query answers the question: "Which continents achieved the fastest vaccination rollout relative to their peak daily new cases?".
+It evaluates how proactive each continent was in vaccinating their populations relative to their peak daily COVID cases.
+This query identifies whether continents reached 50% vaccination coverage before, after, or on the same day as their peak infection date, offering insights into rollout responsiveness.
 ```
 -- Calculating the timing between 50% vaccination coverage and peak daily new COVID cases